cedricwalter/cedricwalter.github.io/_posts/2005-02-06-reiserfs-v4-is-out-since-31-12-2004.md

     - Technical
 ---

-[Hans Reiser](http://www.namesys.com/), <span style="font-style: italic;">author of the ReiserFS program, created benchmarking tests designed to be fairly representative of the file-size distribution of most users.
+[Hans Reiser](http://www.namesys.com/), author of the ReiserFS program, created benchmarking tests designed to be fairly representative of the file-size distribution of most users.
 "Reiser4 does quite well on all benchmarks," he said.
 "With Reiser4, we took five different technical gambles, and all of them worked.

 - [Article at NewsFactor](http://www.newsfactor.com/story.xhtml?story_title=The_Secret_World_of_ReiserFS&story_id=23157), a brief introduction